Omkaraws/Docker-Zero-to-Hero/README.md

 A container is a bundle of Application, Application libraries required to run your application and the minimum system dependencies.

+## What is virtualization?
+Logically dividing big machine into multiple virtual machines so that each virtual machine acts as new server and we can deploy any kind of applications in it.
+For this first we install any virtualization software on top of base OS.
+This virtualization software will divide base machine resources in to logical components.
+In a simple terms, logically dividing one machine into multiple machines we call virtualization.

+## What is the importance of volumes in Docker?
+• Volume is a directory inside your container
+• First declare directory as a volume and then share volume
+• Even if we stop container, still we can access volume
+• Volume will be created in one container
+• You can share one volume across any no of containers
+• Volume will not be included when you update an image
+• Map volumes in two ways
+• Share host – container
+• Share container – container

 ![Screenshot 2023-02-07 at 7 18 10 PM](https://user-images.githubusercontent.com/43399466/217262726-7cabcb5b-074d-45cc-950e-84f7119e7162.png)